 - Taxi Rates in Sonamarg | Sonmarg Local Taxi Rates

-If you were planning on visiting Sonamarg in the winter season, you can also take a look at the video below to get more detail on the topic.
+If you were planning on visiting Sonamarg in the winter season, you can also take a look at the video below to get more details on the topic.

 Located at a distance of about 100 kilometers from Srinagar, Pahalgam is best known for its awe-inspiring vistas, lush green meadows, dense forests, and pristine waters.
 The place is also noted for the annual pilgrimage to the shrine Amarnath Yatra that starts here in July and August.